usmqe/usmqe-tests/docs/test_execution.rst

 going on, but this depends on the task you are working on.

-Go to ``usmqe-tests`` repository and check that you have already updated the config file to match your enviroment (as noted in previous section):
+Go to ``usmqe-tests`` repository and check that you have already updated the config file to match your environment (as noted in previous section):

 .. code-block:: console